Nizami Bandhu

-Nizami Bandhu (निज़ामी बंधु, نظامی بندھو) are an Indian musical group composed of Ustad Chand Nizami, Shadab Faridi and Sohrab Faridi Nizami.
+Nizami Bandhu (निज़ामी बंधु, نظامی بندھو) are an India musical group composed of Ustad Chand Nizami, Shadab Faridi and Sohrab Faridi Nizami.

 They perform Qawaali written by the poet Amir Khusro in honour of Nizamuddin Auliya.

+Discography

 Filmography

-Band gained fame after featured in song Kun Faya Kun directed by music director and composer A R Rahman from movie Rockstar in 2011 after that band was sung and featured in movie Bajrangi Bhaijaan where band seen performing at Hazrat Nizamuddin Dargah.
+The band gained fame after being featured in the song Kun Faaya Kun directed by music director and composer A R Rahman from movie Rockstar in 2011.
+Following that the band has sung and featured in the movie Bajrangi Bhaijaan wherein the band is seen performing at Hazrat Nizamuddin Dargah.

 History

 The families of the group members have sung at Indian shrines for centuries.
 In the Nineteenth century the families expanded their performances to events such as weddings, private mehfils, and movies.

 In 2011, the current group appeared in the song Kun Fayakun in the film Rockstar, performing at the Nizamuddin Dargah, along with actor Ranbir Kapoor.
 In 2015 they appeared in the movie Bajrangi Bhaijaan which was directed by Kabir Khan, and performed the song "Aaj Rang Hai" which was written by poet Amir Khusro.
-The group is directed and promoted by Akshay KR Singh.